 Electrocardiography Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
 This record, the electrocardiogram (also known as an ECG)... read more (ECG) and chest x-rays X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
 Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more are typically done.
-The ECG is usually normal until children get older.
+The ECG may be normal in the first month or two of life, but then will show increased thickness of the right ventricle.
 The chest x-ray usually shows an abnormally shaped heart.

 Treatment of Tetralogy of Fallot

-For hypercyanotic spells, positioning, calming, oxygen, and sometimes drugs and/or fluids given by vein
+For hypercyanotic spells, positioning, calming, oxygen, and sometimes medications and/or fluids given by vein,

 In infants who depend on an open ductus arteriosus for survival, giving a prostaglandin by vein to maintain an open ductus arteriosus can be lifesaving.
 Keeping the ductus arteriosus open sends extra blood to the lungs and increases the level of oxygen in the infant's blood.

 When an infant has a hypercyanotic spell, the infant may breathe more easily when the knees are close to the chest (knee-chest position).
 Interestingly, older children with tetralogy of Fallot will naturally do the same thing by squatting down, which helps to push more blood to the lungs and makes them feel better.
 Calming the infant and giving oxygen also help.
-If these measures do not work, morphine, fluids given by vein (intravenously), and drugs such as a beta-blocker (such as propranolol), or phenylephrine may be given to improve blood flow to the lungs.
+If these measures do not work, morphine, fluids given by vein (intravenously), and medications such as a beta-blocker (for example, propranolol), or phenylephrine may be given to improve blood flow to the lungs.

 Any infant or child experiencing hypercyanotic spells should have heart surgery promptly.
-A doctor may give the infant propranolol to decrease the risk of future spells if surgical correction cannot be done immediately.
+A doctor may give the infant propranolol to decrease the risk of future spells if surgery cannot be done immediately.

-Infants with tetralogy of Fallot need repair with surgery.
+In infants with tetralogy of Fallot, the defects need repair with surgery.
 If oxygen levels are low or infants have hypercyanotic spells, surgery is done in early infancy.
 If children have few symptoms, surgery is sometimes delayed until later in infancy.